near/near-cli/README.md

 ### `near login`

-> locally stores a full access key of an account you created with [NEAR Wallet](https://wallet.testnet.near.org/).
+> locally stores a full access key of an account you created with [MyNEARWallet](https://testnet.mynearwallet.com/).

 -   arguments: `none`
 -   options: `default`